We’ve been in digital marketing long enough to know that SEO:

-Many small businesses come to this realization too late, after months of wondering why their organic traffic just isn’t growing.
-Maybe you’ve experienced this:
+Many small businesses come to this realization too late, after months of wondering why their organic traffic isn’t growing.
+Maybe this is you:

-• You’ve written dozens of blog posts based on gut feeling, but website traffic remains unchanged.
+• You’ve written dozens of blog posts based on gut feeling, but website traffic remains stagnant.

 • Google Search Console shows a list of indexing errors you don’t know how to fix.